lillianphyo/mlopsprj022024/README.md

 # Rice Price Forecasting

-Rice price forecasting is critical for Myanmar’s economy, especially in key cities like Yangon and Mandalay.
+Rice price forecasting is critical for Myanmar’s economy.
+The models are trained on historical rice price data for different regions and can be used to predict future prices.
 The goal is to predict rice prices accurately, considering market dynamics, historical data, and external factors.
 We’ll leverage Machine Learning (ML) techniques, specifically Long Short-Term Memory (LSTM) networks, to achieve this.
 Additionally, we’ll implement MLOps practices to streamline the development and deployment process.

-## Key Components

-1. **Data Collection and Preprocessing** :

-   * Gather historical data on rice prices in Yangon and Mandalay.
-   * Include relevant features such as weather data, production levels, and import/export statistics.
-   * Clean and preprocess the data for model training.
-2. Feature Engineering:

-   * Create meaningful features from raw data:
-     * Lagged prices (previous day/week prices).
-     * Seasonal indicators (time of year, monsoon season, etc.).
-     * Economic indicators (exchange rates, inflation, etc.).
-3. Model Selection and Training:

-   * Utilize LSTM networks for time series forecasting.
-   * Split data into training and validation sets.
-   * Tune hyperparameters (e.g., hidden units, learning rate).
-4. MLOps Integration:

-   * **Grafana** : Set up monitoring dashboards to visualize model performance and data trends.
-   * **Docker** : Containerize the LSTM model for consistent deployment across environments.
-   * **Python Unit Tests** : Develop robust unit tests to validate model functionality.
-   * **S3** : Store historical data and model artifacts securely.
-   * **MLflow** : Track experiments, manage model versions, and facilitate collaboration.
-5. Challenges:

-   * **Limited Data Availability** : Myanmar’s rice market data may be sparse or incomplete.
-   * **External Factors** : Political instability, trade policies, and climate change can impact prices.

 ## Data Catalog